 Information for Adults

 Many hobbies and industries can expose adults to lead.
-If precautions are not taken, this can lead to dangerous levels of lead exposure to the adult and also put their family at risk.
+If precautions are not taken, this can lead to dangerous levels of lead exposure for the adult and also put the adult's family at risk through "take-home lead".
+Take-home lead is lead dust that an adult unknowingly carries home on their clothes, shoes, skin, hair, or personal belongings.

 Health Effects in Adults

-Lead exposure is dangerous for adults, and there are many sources for exposure in the workplace or with hobbies.
+Lead exposure is dangerous for adults as well as young children, and there are many sources for exposure in the workplace or through different hobbies.
 Lead can be inhaled (breathed in) through fumes and dust, ingested (eaten) if dust settles on your hands or other objects, or absorbed through the skin.
-You can be exposed to lead dust in the air of buildings where these activities take place, so even if you did not work directly with a lead-containing material you could still be exposed to lead on your clothing.
+You can be exposed to lead dust in the air of buildings where certain activities take place, so even if you did not work directly with a lead-containing material there is still of risk of lead exposure.
 Symptoms of adult lead poisoning include:

 • High blood pressure